robamu/robamu.github.io/README.md

 hugo
 ```

-This will also update the files in the `public` submodule.
+This will build the website in the `./public` folder.
 The CI will automatically update
 the `gh-pages` branch, which will contain the static website.